cicuz/webgrab/README.md

 ## caveats

-- migrations are always run, for mere convenience: since this is going to be more of a proof-of-concept project than an ongoing one, I expect the database to rarely be present and initialized.
+- the `migrate` management command is always run, for mere convenience: since this is going to be more of a proof-of-concept project than an ongoing one, I expect the database to rarely be present and initialized.

 - `docker-compose.prod` doesn't check for the status of postgresql, so the `web` container is likely to crash and restart a couple of times while the db data folder gets initialized: this follows the assumption that a production environment is going to have a separate server for the database, so checking for its status would be a bit more complicated.